 The Corporation has secured loans from its key shareholders.
 On February 20, 2019, the board of directors approved the execution of a loan agreement wherein the key shareholders of the Corporation agreed to extend an aggregate of Php150 million loan to be used to fund enterprise projects and for general corporate purposes.
-See Note 19 of the Corporation's consolidated financial statements for transactions as of December 31, 2021.
+The loan agreements were signed on April 29, 2019.
+See Note 19 of the Corporation's consolidated financial statements for a list of related party transactions as of December 31, 2022.

-On January 20, 2022, Xurpas entered into a Subscription Agreement with one of its principal shareholders, Nico Jose S. Nolledo, wherein it will issue new Xurpas Shares for a subscription price of Php100,000,000.10.
-On March 21, 2022, upon receipt of full payment of the Subscription Price, the
+On January 20, 2022, Xurpas entered into a Subscription Agreement with one of its principal shareholders, Nico Jose S. Nolledo, wherein it will issue new Xurpas Shares for a subscription price of

-Corporation recorded the issuance of 181,818,182 common shares (the "Subscription Shares") on its corporate books; however, the Subscription Shares have not been listed with the Philippine Stock Exchange as of date.
+Php100,000,000.10.
+On March 21, 2022, upon receipt of full payment of the Subscription Price, the Corporation recorded the issuance of 181,818,182 common shares (the "Subscription Shares") on its corporate books; however, the Subscription Shares have not been listed with the Philippine Stock Exchange as of date.